esp-rs/esp-wifi-sys/README.md

 This is experimental and work-in-progress!
 You are welcome to experiment with it and contribute but probably shouldn't use this for something real yet.

-WiFi / BTLE coexistence is implemented but currently only works (to some extend) on ESP32-C3.
+WiFi / BTLE coexistence is implemented but currently only works (to some extend) on ESP32-C3 and ESP32-S3.
 In general COEX shouldn't be used currently.

+On ESP32-S3 you currently need to use opt-level 1.

 Minimum supported Rust compiler version: 1.65.0.0